akhilsmokie/vault-bridge/README.md

 - ERC-4626 vault
 - LxLy Bridge extension

-enabling simultaneous depositing and bridging of widely used tokens, such as WETH, USDC, USDT, and DAI.
+enabling simultaneous depositing and bridging of widely used tokens, such as WETH, USDC, USDT, DAI.

-For more information, see the NatSpec.
+For more information, see the NatSpec documentation.

 ## Usage

-> **Note**
+> [!NOTE]
 >
 > Before proceeding, update Foundry:
 >